 - Thousands of £’S lost in compensation payments

-Because workplace bullying can be so devastating to all parties many business and organisations are increasing instigating zero-tolerance policies toward bullying and harassment and ensure staff, at all levels, receive refresher training annually.
+Because workplace bullying can be so devastating to all parties many business and organisations are increasing instigating zero-tolerance policies toward bullying and harassment and demanding staff, at all levels, receive refresher training annually.

-This one day workshop provides just such training and in doing so offers practical and pragmatic advice on ways to prevent bullying and harassment, including cyber bullying.
+This, workshop style, course provides just such training and in doing so offers practical and pragmatic advice on ways to prevent bullying and harassment, including cyber bullying.
 It also acts as a useful reminder to managers and HR personnel on the systems and procedures they need to have in place and the symptoms they need to look out for.